explorable-viz/esop2025/author-response/popl2025/response.md

 ### Sections 3 and 4 (Graph Semantics and Conjugate Operators over Graphs)

-- Move Section 4 (Graph Semantics) so it immediately follows Section 2 (Overview), and provide richer examples to give better intuition for graph semantics (Reviewer A, C1)
+- In Section 4,  provide richer examples (reusing running example from Section 2) to give better intuition for graph semantics (Reviewer A, C1)
 - Streamline Section 3 (Conjugate Operators over Graphs) to simplify presentation (Reviewer C, C1 and Reviewer A, C2)

 ### Sections 6 (Related Work)